Ficool

 The Kingly Ruler of Above All tilted her head slightly.

-But in something closer to curiosity.
+Not disagreement.
+Something closer to curiosity.

-"…Even when doing so renders distinction unstable?"
+"…Even when breaking it makes distinction unstable?"

 ---